Origin of Sn

 In the year 1800, it was yielded back to France, under Napoleon, by a secret article in the treaty of Sn.Daniel Boone|John S. C. Abbott

-He stooped down and wrote in the Snow with his finger, SN, 102.Back o' the Moon|Oliver Onions
+He stooped down and wrote in the snow with his finger, SN, 102.Back o' the Moon|Oliver Onions

-The present participle with Sn is sometimes used as in English, see Arme Heinrich, l.
+The present participle with sn is sometimes used as in English, see Arme Heinrich, l.
 24.A Middle High German Primer|Joseph Wright

 Phot be yez doin' here, young mon, sn'akin' along like a thafe?The Missing Tin Box|Arthur M. Winfield

 In the middle of the road are the two rocks of Jonathan, the name of one of which is Botsets, and of the other Sn.Early Travels in Palestine|Arculf et al.